Sutirthachowdhury/DBA_cavity_polariton_Chemistry/README.md

 -     b.
 As well as we have many channels between bridge assisted pathway, created interference pattern.

 **Results:**
-Results shows a very different rates compare to no-cavity scenario suggesting a strong interferecene pathway which takes beyond traditional paradigm of chemistry.
+Results shows a very different rates compare to no-cavity scenario suggesting a strong interference pathway which takes beyond traditional paradigm of chemistry.